 The list of certificate-signing requests that you have created is available in the Certificate-Signing Requests window.
-ChooseAdministration > System > Certificates > Certificate-Signing Requests.
+To view this window, click the Menu icon (=) and chooseAdministration > System > Certificates > Certificate-Signing Requests.
 To obtain signatures from a CA, you must export the certificate-signing request and then send the certificates to the CA. The CA signs and returns your certificates.